Hello and welcome to the Confirmation process at St. John the Evangelist!

 In addition to the above requirements, it is important that you make it a priority to attend Mass on the weekends and be a part of learning and praying with your students.
 We are excited to share in this year of learning and fellowship with you.
 Please contact us with questions.

 Okay, now for logistics.
 Explore the other links under the “Confirmation” tab above for more information.
-Most of these details can be found in the Confirmation packet that is available for download here:

-We are excited to share in this year of learning and fellowship with you.
-Please contact us with questions and concerns: Kaylee Butler at firstname.lastname@example.org or 316-644-5493 or Lois Mersmann at email@example.com.
+Please contact us with questions and concerns: Kaylee Butler at email@example.com or 316-644-5493 or Lois Mersmann at firstname.lastname@example.org.